Kari Byron: MythBusters

 Byron was a cast member on MythBusters from 2004 to 2014.
 Along with fellow cast members Tory Belleci and Grant Imahara she was part of what is commonly referred to as "The Build Team" or B Team.
 This Build Team worked with Adam Savage and Jamie Hyneman to test the plausibility of various myths throughout their tenure with the show.
 She and the others also hosted their own segments.
 She became involved in the show after persistently showing up at Hyneman's M5 Industries workshop in a desire to get hired by his company.
 She and the other Build Team members were given a more prominent role beginning with the show's second season.
 Not having had a long history in show business, Byron at first found it difficult to act naturally with this more visible position but gradually became more accustomed to it.

 During the second half of the 2009 season, Byron was on maternity leave and was temporarily replaced by Jessi Combs.
-From 2010–2011, Byron had her own show, Head Rush, on the Science Channel, geared toward science education and teens.
+From 2010 to 2011, Byron had her own show, Head Rush, on the Science Channel, geared toward science education and teens.

 Byron has also hosted the 2010 and 2011 editions of Large, Dangerous Rocket Ships for the Science Channel.
 She and Belleci made a guest appearance on the October 3, 2012, episode of the Discovery series Sons of Guns.
 They test-fired some of the weapons in the Red Jacket shop and watched as the staff re-tested a myth previously busted by the Build Team: that a propane tank could explode if struck by a bullet.
 She left the show in 2014.

-Byron and Belleci hosted coverage of Pumpkin Chunkin on the Science Channel from 2011 to 2014.
+Byron and Belleci hosted coverage of Punkin Chunkin on the Science Channel from 2011 to 2014.
 In 2015, Byron and Belleci hosted Thrill Factor, a new show for the Travel Channel.

+Looking back on her time on MythBusters, she says that she made lifelong connections with the cast and crew.
+Specifically, she said, "I made family with these people, I take them everywhere I go."